 A few sprigs each of rosemary, basil, and parsley

-*3 small cloves of garlic
+*3 small cloves of freshly chopped garlic

-1 cup extra virgin, first cold pressed, olive oil
+¾ cup extra virgin, first cold pressed, olive oil

 I like to make this in a food processor for convenience.
 Refrigerate for a few hours to give the flavors time to meld.
 Serve cold.

 Pulse garlic cloves first*.
 Add herbs and pulse.
 Add cheeses and pulse.
-Finally, add olive oil and pulse. *Start with the smaller amount of garlic.
-You can always add more.
-Uncooked garlic is much stronger in flavor than cooked.
+Finally, add olive oil and pulse briefly.

 And you are done.
 Fair warning: it’s garlic-y!

-© 2016 Judy Wright.
+© 2014-2018 Judy Wright.
 All rights reserved.
 Photos, videos, and text may only be reproduced with the written consent of Judy Wright.